workindia/Applozic-Android-SDK/README.md

 ###### Quick Start for Applozic Messaging

-To integrate chat into your android app, signup at [Applozic](https://www.applozic.com/signup.html?utm_source=android&utm_medium=github) to get the application key.
+To integrate android chat library into your android app, signup at [Applozic](https://www.applozic.com/signup.html?utm_source=android&utm_medium=github) to get the application key.

 **Step 1: Add the following in your build.gradle dependency**: